Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 Many of Orkney’s roads are single lanes, but there are usually loads of passing places for you to pull in to let others pass.

-If you are unfamiliar with single-track roads, you will need to know how to use them properly.
+If you are unfamiliar with single-track roads, you must know how to use them properly.

 These tips will help you to road trip around Orkney more safely.